iemejia/formation-bigdata/README.md

 # News

+2019/01/11 **Homework due date updated**.
+Due to the issues with the cluster environment we have simplified the TP to be done only in the local VM. **New due date is 18/01/2018**.
+Take a look at the [homework assignment](homework.md) for simplified instructions.
 2018/12/26 **Homework due date extended**.
 Due to some issues with the cluster environment we will postpone the due dates for the homework.
 Exact info will be published soon.
 2018/12/19 [Published homework assignment](homework.md) based on TP Part 2 (GDELT).
 2018/12/14 TP Part 2 GDELT info added.